 Dates / Deadlines:

-NOTE: These are not actual program dates: Do not purchase a plane ticket until official program dates are available directly from the program.
+NOTE: IMPORTANT: THESE ARE NOT ACTUAL PROGRAM DATES.
+Do not purchase a plane ticket until official program dates are directly from the host program/university.